Cancellation theorems for reciprocity sheaves: Some lemmas on contractions

-where we used the fact that any proper birational map $X\to \P^1_K$ is an isomorphism.
+where we used the fact that any proper birational map between normal schemes of dimension $1$ is an isomorphism.
 Hence the left vertical map is an isomorphism.
 Hence we may assume that $F$ is semi-pure.
 By \S1\eqref{ulaNisCItsp}, we have $\ulaNis F\in \CItspNis$.
 By \cite[Lem.
 5.9]{shuji}, we have natural isomorphisms

 Hence (1) follows from \cite[Th.
 4.1]{shuji}.

 To show (2) and (3), first note that $F^{sp}\in \CItsp$ by the assumption and \S1\eqref{FCItsp} and hence $\gamma F^{sp} \in \CItsp$.
 By \S1\eqref{ulaNisCItsp}, $ \ulaNis\gamma F^{sp}$ and $\gamma \ulaNis F^{sp}$ are in $\CItsp_\Nis$, and hence $ \ulomega_!\ulaNis\gamma F^{sp}$ and $\ulomega_!\gamma \ulaNis F^{sp}$ are in $\RSC_\Nis$.
 Hence (2) (resp.
 (3)) follows from (1) for $F=F^{sp}$ and \cite[Cor.
 3.4]{shuji} (resp.
 Lemma \ref{lem;RSCexactness}).